00fox/Ds2vJoy/README.md

   - or to use mouse in a zone instead of the full screen, divided or not in a grid
   - or to use mouse in the full screen, divided
 - Two digits in the lower right corner are the mouse coordinates (see Efficiency)
+- At the right of button OK, it's relaod, window pop again
+  - After validating an edition of a single mapping, to make some different quick tests, with same datas
+  - After adding a new mapping, to directly add a new one, with fresh datas

 ______________________________________________________________________________________ Input method